shamim-01/shamim-01/README.md

 ## 🤝 Let's Connect

-I'm always open to discussing new projects, collaborations, or learning opportunities.
+I'm always open to discussing new projects, collaborations, or learning opportunities — in web development or data analysis.
 Feel free to reach out on any platform below — I try to reply to everyone.

 <a href="https://facebook.com/shamim.alam.78"><img src="https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white" /></a>